 13 I do not mean that there should be relief for others and pressure on you, but it is a question of a fair balance between 14 your present abundance and their need, so that their abundance may be for your need, in order that there may be a fair balance.
 15 As it is written, "The one who had much did not have too much, and the one who had little did not have too little."

-Paul is not asking the Corinthians to euphemistically “give a kidney” here.
-The church in Jerusalem is in need and by “need” we are not talking about being a little short on expenses.
-We are talking about people in destitution that need to get back on their feet so they can care for themselves.
+Paul is not asking the Corinthians to euphemistically "give a kidney" here.
+The church in Jerusalem is in need, and by "need," we are not talking about being a little short on expenses.
+We are talking about people in destitution who need to get back on their feet to care for themselves.

-Verse 15 is a reference to Exodus 16:18 when manna was sent to the Israelites as they wondered in the wilderness.
+Verse 15 refers to Exodus 16:18, when manna was sent to the Israelites as they wandered in the wilderness.
 The people went out to collect the manna.
-People collected varying amounts but the manna was to be shared in such a way that everyone had enough to eat.
+People collected varying amounts, but the manna was to be shared so everyone had enough to eat.
 It is important to remember that the daily collection of manna was a provisional, not normative, expression of God's provision.
-It was to test the Israelites faithfulness in a unique circumstance.
+It was to test the Israelites' faithfulness in a unique circumstance.
 Later the Israelites were brought into "a land flowing with milk and honey" where abundance was to be the reality.
 As God was testing the faithfulness of the Israelites, so was Paul testing the faithfulness of the Corinthians with this offering.

-Moving into chapter 9, Paul reminds the Corinthians that he has been bragging about them.
-Should they falter now, they will bring shame upon Paul and upon themselves.
+In chapter 9, Paul reminds the Corinthians that he has bragged about them.
+Should they falter now, they will shame Paul and themselves.
 Then Paul writes:

 2 Corinthians 9:6-9